RazorFlow/framework/docs/src/content/js/tutorial_js.md

 ```

 To filter the category we use another underscore.js function, which is [underscore.contains](http://underscorejs.org/#contains).
 We simply check whether the list of categories selected by the user contains the original category that is along with the data.

+This is the full code of the dashboard so far:

+<%- embedExample ('js', 'tutorial2') %>

 # Drill Downs